-DevOps Engineer trained in Software Engineering and Management
+DevOps Engineer; Educated in Software Engineering and Management

-Talked at various meetups and conferences - I’ve presented on various topics such as Baking and Frying Machine Images (jFrog Napa Valley 2017), How to Write Fully-Tested Ansible Modules (AnsibleFest NY 2016), Deploying OpenShift with Ansible (Internal talk 2016), Multi-node DevStack with Puppet (OpenStack Summit Atlanta 2014), and How I Built My Own BDD Framework (Ruby on Rails Meetup, Los Angeles 2013), and Introducing Scratch Programming (2nd-grade Classroom 2017).
+Talked at various meetups and conferences - I’ve presented on various topics such as Baking and Frying Machine Images (jFrog Napa Valley 2017), How to Write Fully-Tested Ansible Modules (AnsibleFest NY 2016), Deploying OpenShift with Ansible (Internal talk 2016), Multi-node DevStack with Puppet (OpenStack Summit Atlanta 2014), How I Built My Own BDD Framework (Ruby on Rails Meetup, Los Angeles 2013), and Introducing Scratch Programming (2nd-grade Classroom 2017).

 Improved requirements gathering through prototyping - Upon joining a new software consulting firm, I noticed the long feedback loop from requirements gathering to user testing.
 I encouraged and guided my teammates to adopt prototyping as one of the ways to improve requirements gathering and reduce waste.
 The results were positive and the engineers along with the users were very happy with the results.